erose1337/pythonjit/README.md

 - `__file__` may not be available in compiled modules - see[here](https://stackoverflow.com/questions/19225188/what-method-can-i-use-instead-of-file-in-python#comment65304373_19225368) for a workaround
 - Supports python 2 and 3, but the default version is set to 2.
+- If compiled files are deleted, then the .db will become out of sync and must be deleted (or source files modified) before compilation can happen.

 # Read the Docs